molily/molily.de/_posts/2020-11-21-testing-angular.md

 Second, `ng test` launches Karma, the test runner.
 Karma starts a development server at [http://localhost:9876/](http://localhost:9876/) that serves the JavaScript bundles compiled by Webpack.

 Karma then launches one or more browsers.
-The idea of Karma is to run the tests in different browser to ensure cross-browser interoperability.
+The idea of Karma is to run the same tests in different browser to ensure cross-browser interoperability.
 All widely used browsers are supported: Chrome, Internet Explorer, Edge, Firefox and Safari.
 Per default, Karma starts Chrome.

 <aside class="margin-note">Test runner</aside>